Pinterest is an awesome traffic source for blogs - and yet many new bloggers completely ignore Pinterest marketing. Big mistake!

 Users on Pinterest save these pins to their boards.

 For example, a keto recipe might go in someone's "Keto Recipes" board and in someone else's "2020 Weight Loss Goals" board.

 The best tip I can give you is this: Use the platform as a regular user to understand how people use PInterest.

 Understand what makes someone save a pin to a board, click on a pin or follow a user.

-Remember, Pinterest is a search and discovery platform, which means its' users are on there to look for new ideas or solutions to problems.
+Remember, Pinterest is a search and discovery platform, which means its users are there to look for new ideas or solutions to problems.

-Pinterest, unlike social media sites, is designed to send you traffic.
+Unlike social media sites like Facebook, Twitter, and Instagram, Pinterest is designed to send you traffic..

-Best of all, Pinterest is perfect for new bloggers because you can start getting traffic from Pinterest right away.
+Pinterest is perfect for new bloggers because you can start getting traffic from Pinterest from the jump.

-While there is a slight learning curve when you're new, there is nothing in the Pinterest algorithm that punishes new users and new pins.
+There's nothing in the Pinterest algorithm that punishes new users or new pins.

 On the contrary, fresh pins are exactly what Pinterest wants!